icecreamlovr/SecureMessengerTCPSockets/README.md

 # This will create a local folder user_12345 if it doesn't already exist.
 # The folder will be used to store user's private key and public key.
 # The folder name can be changed by specifying "-f <folder_name>"
+keygen
+# this will generate key pairs for this client, in folder user_12345.
 ```

 2. Start another instances of messenger in a different shell: